vtexdocs/help-center-content/docs/tutorials/en/what-is-a-transaction.md

 ---
-title: What is a transaction?
+title: 'What is a transaction?'
 id: 36vMP5PES4oUWMWQuskIQ6
 status: CHANGED
 createdAt: 2018-02-23T16:09:38.585Z